 - Reviewed the fees for non-audit services against the approved policy and was considered not to impact auditors' independence.
-The policy being: - o Routine non-audit services (for this financial year it relates to tax compliance services in Botswana); - o The financial director is authorised to approve "ad-hoc" non-audit services up to an aggregate maximum value of 10% of the prior year audit fee in any financial year; and - o All services in excess of the above to be considered by the RACC on a round-robin basis and ratified at the next meeting. - Mandatory Audit Firm Rotation - o In line with the BSE Equity Listings Requirements and the Botswana Accounting Oversight Authority, appointed new auditors at the January 2023 AGM. - o Considered a summary of the responses from the request for proposals.
+The policy being: - o The financial director is authorised to approve "ad-hoc" non-audit services up to an aggregate maximum value of 10% of the prior year audit fee in any financial year; and - o All services in excess of the above to be considered by the RACC on a round-robin basis and ratified at the next meeting.